caderek/arrows/packages/multimethod/README.md

 Corresponding value is a second argument of the two-argument `method` (or the first and ony argument of the default method).

-Case value can be either:
+Corresponding value can be either:

 1. a function
 2. any other value